jackdesert/lyxblogger_oo/README.md

 This version is OBJECT ORIENTED.
 Previous to this version (0.43), LyXBlogger was written using a structured paradigm.

-Where are the class diagrams?
+Where is the class diagram?
 ----------------------------

 The class diagram is available online at